currentxchange/purple-explainer/Exchange-Listing.md

 2031 = 11% = 328,458
 2032 = 12% = 358,318
 2033 = 13% = 388,177
-2034 = 14% = 268,738 (Remaining balance)
+2034 = <14% = 268,738 (Remaining balance)

 # Proceeds
 Funds will be used to pay for all end-user transactions on cXc.world, and also purchase RAM for accounts who receive our NFTs.

-Remaining Proceeds from direct listing will go towards development of cXc.world, including the final 1.0.0 release of cXc Music, and then the creation of other cXc.world mapps like cXc Video, cXc Scribe, cXc Pueblo and More.
-Read more about Mapps [here](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview).
+Remaining Proceeds from direct listing will go towards development of cXc.world, including the final 1.0.0 release of cXc Music, native mobile apps, and the creation of other cXc.world [mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) like cXc Video, cXc Art, cXc Ideas, cXc Pueblo and more.
+Funds will also pay for all other cXc operational costs, employees, promotion, events, etc.

-Proceeds can be tracked here: [dplug4purple](https://wax.bloks.io/account/dplug4purple).
+Proceeds and cXc spending are inherently transparent and can be tracked here: [dplug4purple](https://wax.bloks.io/account/dplug4purple) and here [currentxchng](https://wax.bloks.io/account/currentxchng).